All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Ozempic Reality Check for 20 Pounds

 Ozempic (semaglutide) is FDA-approved for type 2 diabetes, not weight loss.
-When physicians prescribe it for weight management, that is off-label use.
+When physicians prescribe it for weight management, that's off-label use.
 This is legal and common, but it matters for two reasons: insurance may not cover it for weight loss, and the dose range differs from the weight-specific formulation (Wegovy).

 Who Actually Gets Ozempic for 20 Pounds

 In practice, the people who most commonly use Ozempic for moderate weight loss fall into a few categories.
+For a complete cost breakdown, see our semaglutide pricing comparison.

 People with both prediabetes and weight to lose.
 This is the clearest medical case.
 Ozempic addresses blood sugar control and weight simultaneously, and insurance coverage is straightforward because the diabetes indication applies.

 People whose insurance covers Ozempic but not Wegovy.
 This is surprisingly common.
 Many insurance plans cover diabetes medications more readily than weight management drugs.
-A physician who identifies insulin resistance or elevated HbA1c can sometimes prescribe Ozempic with insurance coverage even when the primary motivation is weight loss.
+A physician who identifies insulin resistance or improved HbA1c can sometimes prescribe Ozempic with insurance coverage even when the primary motivation is weight loss.

 People who want to start conservative.
 Ozempic's maximum dose (2.0 mg) is lower than Wegovy's (2.4 mg).
 Some patients prefer this lower ceiling, particularly when their weight loss goal is moderate and they want to minimize medication exposure.